 The easiest places to visit are The Avenue of the Giants, Muir Woods National Monument and Trees of Mystery.
 These places however, are very far apart.

-Is it Worth Visiting the Giant Redwoods in California?
+Is it Worth Seeing Redwoods in California?

 Absolutely!
 Just like the Sequoia trees, the giant Redwood trees are magnificent.
 Walking among the Redwoods is an awesome experience that is well worth your effort.
 Children will definitely enjoy it as well and you will feel inspired and refreshed.